opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 }
 ```

 One small simplifying thing here: the `max` and `nums` values are constant or immutable so there's no way they will change during the loop.
+Optimising C compilers, and of course those in higher level languages too, can simply substitute the values directly where they are used.

 That `i` however is going to be changing through the use of `i++`.
-This is equivalent to `i = i + 1`
+FYI this is the C equivalent to `i = i + 1`.

 # Hard work